 Many climbers don’t have the support they need.
 A trusted, experienced, and skilled guide is a must-have in the “mountaineering kit” for all adventurers.
 This is true whether you are climbing a mountain like Kilimanjaro, or navigating the treacherous terrain of your leadership mountain.

 What might you need to successfully climb your toughest leadership mountains?

-Expand Leadership Influence by Building Courageous Character, Confidence, and Collaboration
+Expand Leadership Influence by Building Courageous Character, Confidence, and Connection

 The foundational structure in my how-to leadership resource, Millennials Matter: Proven Strategies for Building Your Next-Gen Leader is: